-However, a brief moment examining the roof can tell you a lot about a home.
-This is not to for you simply look at the quality or condition of the shingles.
+A brief moment examining the roof can tell you a lot about a home.
+This is not to simply look at the quality or condition of the shingles.
 It is more to get you to step back and see the quality of the build.
-If you are comparing two similar homes with differing roof styles and do not assign that a value, it could cost you thousands when it comes time to sell.
+If you are comparing homes with different roof styles and do not assign this a value, it could end up costing you thousands when it comes time to sell.

-Now place either of there next to a hip and valley roof you easily see a big difference not only in the roof but also the structure of the home.
+Now place either of these next to a Hip and Valley roof you easily see a big difference not only in the roof but also the structure of the home.

 There really is no comparison when it comes to curb appeal of this home.
-Also notice how the more appealing building features come at cost namely the loss of potential square footage when compared to other designs.
-It is easy to see why this style of home is more attractive and why it would cost more to build.
+Also notice how some of the more appealing building features come at cost – namely the loss of potential square footage.
+Even if you are not familiar with construction, you can see why this style of home is more attractive and why it cost more to build.